FIWARE/tutorials.IoT-over-MQTT/README.md

 and when the door was unlocked, you will have seen the state of each motion sensor changing and a Northbound request will be logged in the device monitor.

-With an the IoT Agent connected via MQTT, the service group has defined the topic which the agent is subscribed to.
+With an the IoT Agent connected via MQTT, the service group has defined the **topic** which the agent is subscribed to.
-Since the api-key matches the root of the topic, the MQTT message from the **Motion Sensor** is passed to the IoT Agent which has previously subscribed.
+Since the api-key matches the root of the **topic**, the MQTT message from the **Motion Sensor** is passed to the IoT Agent which has previously subscribed.

 Because we have specifically provisioned the device (`motion001`) - the IoT Agent is able to map attributes